yourgotocoder/mean-section-a/README.md

 # Challenge

 Your challenge is to fork this repo to your repo, download it your system and then write the code required to make the todo app functional.
+After the app is functional, push it to your repo and create a pull request to [my repo](https://github.com/yourgotocoder/mean-section-a).

 ## Forking this repo